yannisfraimis/kafka-broker/README.md

 #
-#
+# Kafka broker with producer and consumer

-# This file contains step in order to set up a simple system with one kafka broker and two simple python scripts named consumer.py and producer.py.
-# producer sends messages to kafka broker whereas consumer  coonsumes messages and prints in standard output information related to calls whose
-# duration is higher than X seconds.
+ This file contains step in order to set up a simple system with one kafka broker and two simple python scripts named consumer.py and producer.py. producer sends messages to kafka broker whereas consumer  coonsumes messages and prints in standard output information related to calls whose duration is higher than X seconds.
-#
-#
-#

 1. Please make sure that Docker is already installed in the system